 Same- or next-day swap

-We haul the full container and drop an empty on the same pad without losing a loading hour.
+We haul your full container and drop an empty on the same pad so the crew never loses a loading hour.

 Step 3